knox153/knox153.github.io/_posts/2018-12-28-Flappy-Bird.md

 ![Gif of random gap height]({{ site.url }}/assets/img/gapHeight.gif) *Randomize gap height*

 Similar concept to the last one, to randomize the time to spawn the next pipes pair, we can just use a variable that will be randomized whenever a pipe pair is spawned.
-Friendly reminder that "math.random(lower, upper)" will only produce an integer.
-Float number can be achieved with "lower + math.random() * (upper - lower)".
+Friendly reminder that `math.random(lower, upper)` will only produce an integer.
+Float number can be achieved with `lower + math.random() * (upper - lower)`.

 ![Gif of random time to spawn]({{ site.url }}/assets/img/timeToSpawn.gif) *Randomize time to spawn the next pipes*